-The School continues to use the principles of Extending Mathematical Understanding (EMU) with all students across K-6 completing the Mathematical Assessment Interview (MAI) to enable teachers to target instruction at the student's point of need.
+The school continues to use the principles of Extending Mathematical Understanding (EMU) with all students across K-6 completing the Mathematical Assessment Interview (MAI) to enable teachers to target instruction at the student's point of need.
 The aim of this approach to Mathematics is to ensure all students have a solid conceptual understanding of number including counting, place value, addition and subtraction and multiplication and division.
-We currently have 5 EMU specialists who were able to work with mathematically vulnerable students in Year 1 and Year 2.